42-jkoers/minishell/README.md

-## MiniShell
+## Minishell

-A simplified implementation of a bash shell written in C form the ground up.
+This 42's curriculum project implements a simplified implementation of the bash shell written in C from the ground up.
+Build together with @jsimonis

 ### Featuring
 * Containing 7 builtins: